Los Angeles, California. October 22, 2027

 - "With fewer protections and more paperwork, LGBTQ+ Americans face a Medicaid coverage cliff" — The 19th, July 15, 2025

-Ten-year-old Jackson rushes through homework during a break in his evening shift at the fast-food restaurant Hearth & Hubcap, hoping to avoid staying up late after work to finish it.
+Ten-year-old Jackson Meyer rushes through homework during a break in his evening shift at 'fast causal' restaurant Hearth & Hubcap, hoping to avoid staying up late after work to finish.
 His modest paycheck has become essential family income since his mother was forced to quit her job to care for Jackson’s siblings.
 Like many other states, Iowa has been forced to shift scarce dollars into Medicaid to cover a looming shortfall—$1 billion less in federal Medicaid and SNAP funding, a $1.1 billion drag on the state economy, and $74 million less in tax revenue—resulting in cuts to services like the child-care assistance critical to Jackson’s family.
-Amid growing economic hardship, Iowa lawmakers recently relaxed youth-employment rules and penalties for the second time this decade; with enforcement lax, kids as young as ten now regularly staff kitchens across the state.
+Amid growing economic hardship, Iowa lawmakers recently relaxed youth-employment rules for the second time this decade; with enforcement lax, kids as young as Jackson now staff kitchens across the state.

 Sources